-There was often a debate raging in my head between Mr. Know-it-All and the Mystery Man - my left, rational-thinking side that I have relied on so heavily in the past fights with my right, creative side that yearned for release, but feared losing control.
+There was often a debate raging in my head between Mr. Know-it-All and the Mystery Man.
+My left side (rational thinking), so heavily relied upon in the past, fights with my right (creative thinking) side which yearns for release but fears losing control.